Sreejit7/Sreejit7/README.md

 ## About Me:

--  Software Engineer passionate about building things on the web
+-  Developer passionate about building things on the web
--  UI enthusiast,⚛️ lover
--  Currently learning Next.js, GraphQL
+-  Frontend enthusiast
--  I'm a avid sports fan, from Football to F1!
+-  I'm an avid sports fan, from Football to F1!

 <!-- ### Currently Listening to 🎧